ropensci/rfema/README.md

 provided by FEMA, including (but not limited to) data from the National Flood Insurance Program and FEMA’s various disaster aid programs.

-FEMA data is publicly available at the open [FEMA website](https://www.fema.gov/about/openfema/data-sets) and is available for bulk download, however, the files are sometimes very large (multiple gigabytes) and many times users do not need all records for a data series (for example: many users may only want records for a single state for several years).
-Using FEMA’s API is a good option to circumvent working with the bulk data files, but can be inaccessible for those without prior API experience.
+FEMA data is publicly available through the open [FEMA website](https://www.fema.gov/about/openfema/data-sets) via their API.
+FEMA's datasets are often very large (multiple gigabytes) and many times users do not need all records for a data series (for example: many users may only want records for a single state for several years).
+Using FEMA's API allows users to query specific subsets of data, but can be inaccessible for those without prior API experience.
 This package contains a set of functions that allows users to easily identify and retrieve data from FEMA’s API without needing any technical knowledge of APIs.
-Notably, the FEMA API does not require an API key meaning the package is extremely accessible regardless of if the user has ever interacted with an API.
+Notably, the FEMA API does not require an API key, meaning the package is extremely accessible regardless of if the user has ever interacted with an API.

 The rest of this page explains the benefits of the package and